Despite its bold title, this book is neither new in its thinking nor correct in its prediction. But it’s still a damn fine read.

 If all the above are new to you then maybe this could make a good introduction to the time when everyone is a publisher, musician, software developer, filmmaker, academic and porn star (well, maybe not you).

 Clay Shirky is a professor at New York University and has carved an enviable reputation as a tech consultant and conference speaker.
-He’s certainly able to draw favourable references from famous mates such as Chris Anderson (Wired editor and author of The Long Tail) and Cory Doctorow (co-founder of the Boing Boing fanzine and website).
+He’s certainly able to draw favourable references from famous mates such as The Long Tail) and Cory Doctorow (co-founder of the Boing Boing fanzine and website).

 It must be for his other work, because Here Comes Everybody is drawn-out, full of familiar stories, and comes to no startling conclusions.
 Save your money and read the free entries about Gen C or crowdsourcing on Wikipedia—the encyclopaedia run by everybody.